AgentScarletFox/My-Journey/README.md

 **MY JOURNEY** is my personal GitHub-based system for organizing and documenting my journey.

-It keeps my academics, exams, skills, projects, research, internships, competitions, activities, personal growth, future plans, and achievements in one place.
+It keeps my academics, exams, skills, projects, research, competitions, activities, internships, personal growth, future plans, and achievements in one place.

 The system is designed to be:

 * 🧭 **Simple** — easy to understand and maintain
 * 🗂️ **Organized** — everything has a clear home
-* 🔄 **Long-term** — built to last for years
+* 🔄 **Long-term** — built to grow with me
 * 🚫 **Non-duplicated** — one main home for each piece of information
-* 📈 **Progress-focused** — records actual growth
+* 📈 **Progress-focused** — records real growth
-* 🏆 **Portfolio-ready** — preserves evidence of meaningful work
+* 🏆 **Portfolio-ready** — preserves meaningful achievements

 ---